twisted/twisted/docs/projects/names/howto/custom-server.rst

 On success, it returns three lists of DNS records (answers, authority, additional), which will be encoded by :api:`twisted.names.dns.Message <dns.Message>` and returned to the client.
-On failure, it returns a :api:`twisted.names.error.DomainError <DomainError>`, which is a signal the query should be dispatched to the next client resolver in the list.
+On failure, it returns a :api:`twisted.names.error.DomainError <DomainError>`, which is a signal that the query should be dispatched to the next client resolver in the list.

 .. note::
    The fallback behaviour is actually handled by :api:`twisted.names.resolve.ResolverChain <ResolverChain>`.